GST Council defers tax on casinos, lottery | Politics

 - India

-The GST Council on Wednesday deferred a decision on levying a 28 percent tax on casinos, online gaming, horse racing, and lottery pending more consultations with stakeholders, Union Finance Minister Nirmala Sitharaman said.
+The GST Council on Wednesday deferred decision on levying a 28 per cent tax on casinos, online gaming, horse racing and lottery pending more consultations with stakeholders, Union Finance Minister Nirmala Sitharaman said.

 A group of ministers headed by Meghalaya Chief Minister Conrad Sangma has been asked to consider submissions of stakeholders again on the valuation mechanism and submit its report by July 15, she told reporters here.